-Mass casualty incidents (MCIs) are events that generate sufficiently high numbers of casualties to overwhelm available medical resources.
+Mass-casualty incidents (MCIs) are events that generate sufficiently high numbers of casualties to overwhelm available medical resources.
 They include natural disasters (eg, hurricanes) and several types of intentional and unintentional man-made events, including transportation disasters, releases of dangerous substances, explosions, and mass shootings.

 The weapon types are sometimes referred to as CBRNE (chemical, biological, radiological, nuclear, explosive) or NBC (nuclear, biological, chemical).
-The effects of an MCW agent can be local (at or near the site of exposure) or systemic (because of absorption and distribution in the circulation).
+The effects of an MCW agents can be local (at or near the site of exposure) or systemic (because of absorption and distribution in the circulation).

-MCWs are sometimes termed weapons of mass destruction (WMD), but this term is less appropriate because it implies significant physical destruction of infrastructure, which occurs only with explosive MCWs.
+Mass-casualty weapons are sometimes termed weapons of mass destruction (WMD), but this term is less appropriate because it implies significant physical destruction of infrastructure, which occurs only with explosive MCWs.
 Also, although "weapon" signifies intentional use (eg, by warring states or terrorists), most MCWs have unintentional equivalents (eg, an industrial or transportation leak of a toxic or radioactive substance, an infectious disease outbreak, or an industrial explosion) for which the basic principles and response are the same.